-Over the summer, Airtel received approval to purchase the assets of Telenor India, then in Q3 2017 announced it will pick up Tata’s mobile business, leading to a merger of three MNOs, allowing Airtel to consolidate a strong number two position when the Vodafone-Idea mega-merger concludes.
+In 2017, Airtel received approval to purchase the assets of Telenor India and Tata’s mobile business, leading to a merger of three MNOs, allowing Airtel to consolidate a strong number two position (around 30% market share) behind Vodafone Idea Limited.

 Bharti Infratel: One of the pioneers of shared telecoms infrastructure, Bharti Infratel was created in 2007 as an independent tower company to provide compelling capex saving opportunities to telecom service providers, while optimally utilising Bharti Airtel’s large tower base in India.

-Infratel has 39,000+ towers, across eighteen states, and eleven telecom circles, and is still growing.
+Infratel owns and operates 39,000+ towers, across eighteen states, and eleven telecom circles, and is still growing.
 Bharti Infratel also manages Bharti Airtel’s 42% stake in Indus Towers which was created as a joint venture between Bharti Airtel, Vodafone and Aditya Birla Telecom to hive off the towers business in fifteen telecom circles.

 BSNL: BSNL is the State-owned telecommunications provider in India.
 It is the largest provider of fixed telephony and broadband services with more than 60% market share and fourth largest mobile network operator in India.
 BSNL has begun the process of carving out its own towerco, and has received “in-principle” approval from the Department of Telecommunications which will establish an inter-ministerial group to work out the capital and organisational structure of the new company, once a market valuation of BSNL’s 65,000+ tower assets is carried out.
 Its merger with the other State-run operator MTNL has long been mooted.